 Available here is one B-24 Exhaust Section - officially known as a Port Connector - that once linked the front & rear Collector Rings of a Pratt & Whitney R-1830 Engine.
 Removed from a Kingman Bomber nearly 70 years ago and discarded during the salvage operation, this 8" long stainless steel Assembly bears part # GK32P 1721

 Somewhat bent but still proudly bearing many decades' worth of wonderful patina, the "GK" prefix on this rare souvenir indicates it came off a Ford - Willow Run Liberator.

 - ONE ONLY -

-please contact DEPOT 41 with your mailing address for a PayPal invoice)
+so please contact us with your mailing address for a PayPal invoice:

 Photo credits this Page: